 5. Union Types for Flexibility

-TypeScript’s union types allow fine-grained control over nullability, enabling developers to specify exactly when null
+TypeScript’s union types allow fine-grained control over nullability, enabling developers to specify exactly when null or undefined is allowed.

 - Example: